ixlicilxi/SC-Binding-Utility/README.md

 ## Tips & Tricks

+- **Template Editor And Visual View**: Use middle-click and drag to pan the view, double-click buttons on the template view to edit them.
 - **Profile Management**: Store multiple joystick profiles and switch between them easily
 - **Visual Debugging**: Use the Visual View to spot binding gaps or conflicts
 - **Template Sharing**: Export and share custom templates with other players